-Before you start shopping freight carriers, you have to identify what type of shipping services you need.
-Keep reading to learn about the two most common freight load options – LTL and TL.
+Before you start shopping for freight carriers, you have to identify what type of shipping services you need.
+Keep reading to learn about the two most common freight load options: LTL and TL.

 LTL Shipments vs. TL Shipments